-On March 31, 2023, the Group acquired Flacq Associated Stonemasters Limited ("FAST") and recorded a goodwill of Rs 120.2m.
-The recoverable amount is based on a value in use calculation which uses cash flow projections based on financial budgets approved by the Directors covering a five year period and a discount rate of 13.60% per annum.
+On March 31, 2023, the Group acquired Flacq Associated Stonemasters Limited ("FAST") and recorded a Goodwill of Rs 120.2m.
+The recoverable amount is based on a value in use calculation which uses cash flow projections based on financial budgets covering a five year period and a discount rate of 14.39% (2023: 13.60%) per annum (refer to note 37).

-The Directors have reviewed the carrying value of goodwill at June 30, 2023 and are of the opinion that no impairment losses need to be recognised.
+The Directors have reviewed the carrying value of goodwill at June 30, 2024 and are of the opinion that no impairment losses need to be recognised.